About Brian Day

 Cristi grew up on a red dirt road in south Georgia near the Okefenokee Swamp.
 She’s an avid gardener and spent much of her adult life working as a horticultural professional.
 Cristi started her own fine gardening business in Savannah, GA in 2009 and quickly developed a loyal clientele.

-Cristi has worked for REI (Recreational Equipment, Inc.) since 2012.
-As a Southern transplant to the Deep North she’s become an expert in teaching people how to dress to stay warm in the frigid Wisconsin winters.
+Cristi spent seven years working for REI (Recreational Equipment, Inc.), first in Asheville, NC and later in Madison, WI.
+As a Southern transplant to the Deep North she became an expert in teaching people how to dress to stay warm in frigid Wisconsin winters.

 Cristi’s adventurous spirit has taken her road tripping across the West, sailing to the Bahamas and rambling around Mexico in a VW bus with a broken gas gauge.
 She’s sea kayaked on the Georgia Coast, explored the live oak forests of Cumberland Island and backpacked in the Blue Ridge Mountains.
 Cristi loves canoeing and adventuring in the Boundary Waters Canoe Area of Minnesota, especially if Pedro is along for the ride.

 Pedro the Wonder Dog grew up on the “mean streets” of Woodfin, NC.
 Cristi found him wandering down Riverside Drive near the French Broad River.
 When she opened the door of her truck he hopped right in.